“O afflicted one, storm-tossed and not comforted, behold, I will set your stones in antimony, and lay your foundations with sapphires. Isaiah 54;11

-Hagar knew what it was to face death and need reviving.
+Hagar knew what it was to face death.
+She experienced an isolation in the wilderness that offered no comfort.
 She held her nearly dead child in her arms.
-Voice weak, completely dehydrated, half starved.
+Voice weak, completely dehydrated, and half starved.
 No water or provision of food was in sight.
 She smelled death but refused to succumb to what seemed to be the inevitable.
 She poured out her complaint to the God of Israel.
 Hagar said, “Let me not look on the death of my child.”
 And as she sat opposite him, she lifted up her voice and wept.
 And God heard the voice of the boy, and the angel of God called to Hagar from heaven and said to her, “What troubles you, Hagar?
 Fear not, for God has heard the voice of the boy where he is.
 Up!
 Lift up the boy, and hold him fast with your hand, for I will make him into a great nation.”
 Genesis 21:16-18

 Where did Hagar learn to do this?
 From the very ones who forced her out of their presence.
 Abraham and Sarah.
 Oh, the irony.

-I’ve cupped my hands around things, and people, who appeared to be dying.
+I’ve cupped my hands around things that appeared to be dying.
 Dreams, health, ministries, faith.
-From all appearances, many would say that hoping was foolish.
+From all appearances, many would have said that hoping was foolish.
 Death was staring me in the face.
-All options were gone.
+All options were obscure at best.

 Hagar, the least likely ministry leader, shows each of us the way to glory.
 She prayed, listened, cast her hopes on God, and then obeyed.
 She lifted up her boy to the God who breathes life into dead souls.
 She could not know that a thousand years later, Ezekiel would watch God breathe over a whole valley of corpses and bring them to their feet.
 By the breath of His mouth, He would transform skeletons into warriors.